n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 In addition, the binary only contains two segments.
 Based on the number of segments, and the strange base address it holds (0x00c01000) we can assume that the file is packed.
 Furthermore, note that the file and size memory for the second `PT_LOAD` segment are set to 0. meaning that when segment will get loaded to memory, there will be a 0x1000 chunk at `0x0819b304` due to segment alignment.

-Inn Linux systems is typical to encounter packed malware with UPX.
+In Linux systems is typical to encounter packed malware with UPX.
 If we check for the `UPX` magic in the file we see the following:
 ```c
 [0x00c8da20]> / UPX
 Searching 3 bytes from 0x00000000 to 0xffffffffffffffff: 55 50 58